WP Rocket Settings – Ultimate Guide to Website Speed

 Preload Tab

-The Preload Tab has some optimization features worth looking into.
+The Preload Tab includes optimization features worth exploring.

-However, when you enable an option here, make sure to monitor your hosting server resource usage.
-Some users have reported that WP Rocket Preloading features use too much of server resources.
+However, when you enable this option, make sure to monitor your hosting server’s resource usage.
+Some users have reported that WP Rocket Preloading features use too much server resources.

-Anyway, here is what you need to do here.
+Anyway, here is what you need to do.

 Next, turn on the Preload Links feature.

-This function downloads a page’s HTML files in the background when the user hovers over the link.
+This function downloads the HTML for a page in the background when the user hovers over the link.
 So, when the user actually clicks it, the page appears to load instantly.

 You must have experienced this on sites you visit.
 Link Preloading is what makes it happen.